Tropical Storm Nicole churns toward Bahamas, Florida

 Communities in Abaco are expected to receive a direct hit from Nicole as they still struggle to recover from Dorian.

-“We don’t have time to beg and plead for persons to move,” said Capt.
-Stephen Russell, emergency management authority director.
+“We don’t have time to beg and plead for persons to move,” Russell said.

 Some counties in Florida were offering sandbags to residents.
 In Indian River County, which is north of West Palm Beach, shelters were set to open at 7 a.m.
 Wednesday, though no mandatory evacuation orders had been issued by late morning Tuesday, said spokesman Mason Kozac.